giild/ScarabApp/README.md

 ## Issue Guidelines
 We value feedback and want to hear you.
 Please review the issues guidelines before submitting a new issue.
 This helps us manage and prioritize the issues.
 It also helps users search the issues and get the information quickly.

+### Etiquette

+We value honest feedback and it's critical for the long term health of the application.

+1. avoid name calling and shouting with all caps
+2. avoid profanity or NSFW
+3. avoid hijacking other people's issue tickets

+### Bugs

+1. Include system and build information
+2. Include any errors or relevant logs
+3. If you can provide a repeatable test case, please attach it to the issue or provide a link to download the material
+4. Include a description of the steps to reproduce the bug

+### Feature Request

+1. Provide a detailed description of the feature
+2. Explain why you feel it would be useful
+3. Include any screencaps or mockups that might help us prioritize the feature
+### General Feedback